msimkunas/dotfiles/README.md

 # Warning

-This installation script **deletes certain files and folders** prior to installation.
+This installation script **deletes certain files** prior to installation.
 These dotfiles and their installation script come without warranty of any kind.
 Use this script at your own risk.

 # Installation